Gyrovague

 Augustine (354 – 430) called them (circum cellas = those who prowl around the barns) and attributed the selling of fake relics as their innovation.
-Cassian (c.
+John Cassian (c.
 360 – c.
 435) also mentions a class of monk, which may have been identical, who were reputed to be gluttons who refused to fast at the proper times.

 Background

 Up until the time of Benedict, several attempts had been made by various synods at suppressing and disciplining monks who refused to settle in a cloister.
 With the establishment of the Rule of St. Benedict in the 8th century, the cenobitic and eremitic forms of monasticism became the accepted form of monasticism within the Christian Church, and the wandering monk phenomenon faded into obscurity.

 As with the term Sarabaites, after the eighth century the term Gyrovagi was sometimes used pejoratively to refer to degenerate monks within a monastery, or to travelling salesmen.

-In the early 13th century, some of the first Friars Preachers of the Dominican order were dismissed as gyrovagues, and their active preaching dismissed as beneath the dignity of the serious religious who lived in monasteries.
+In the early 13th century, some of the first Friars Preachers of the Dominican Order were dismissed as gyrovagues, and their active preaching dismissed as beneath the dignity of the serious religious who lived in monasteries.

 In Defence of the Mendicants, the Flemish Dominican Thomas of Cantimpré wrote:

 Well, my brethren, you need not be ashamed to be called or to be gyrovagues.
 You are in the company of St. Paul, the teacher of the nations...While they [the monks] sit in their monasteries...you go touring round with Paul, doing the job you have been given to do.

+Legacy

+Use in the history of the anarchist movement

+The historian Vivien Bouhey established the use of the term 'gyrovague' to designate a specific type of anarchist within the history of the movement and of companionship; in his view, these were anarchists who moved across and penetrated the European territory during the Belle Époque period.